Shaurya-L/Reddit-Flair-Detector/README.md

 This data was saved in [posts_data.csv](https://github.com/Shaurya-L/Reddit-Flair-Detector/blob/master/posts_data.csv) file

-However, the second problem of data being unevenly divided still persisits.
+However, the second problem of data being unevenly divided still persists.
 To remove this problem a second approach of data collection was tried.

 **Approach 2**<br>
 Collected 200 posts for each of the 12 flairs from [r/india](https://www.reddit.com/r/india/) on Reddit using **praw**(Python Reddit API Wrapper) module.